-If the cu ustomer is Then the county of fiscal responsibility rese American Indian with on- ervation status; or relopmentally disabled.
-Does not affect enrollment. (includin and/or physically disabled ng an American Indian who does e on-reservation status) Affects enrollment with a program contractor.
+If the customer is Then the county of fiscal responsibility An American Indian with on- reservation status; or Does not affect enrollment.
+Developmentally disabled. , , , , Affects enrollment with a program contractor.

 Term Definition County of Fiscal Responsibility The county of fiscal responsibility is the